jonnonz1/nz-statute-book/acts/public/1996/fisheries-act-1996.md

 (4) This section does not require the chief executive to remit or refund any fees, charges, or levies paid or payable by the fish farmer for the period from the date of registration to the date of revocation.

 ### 186Z Appeal against revocation of fish farmer registration
-(1) A fish farmer whose registration is revoked under section 186Y may appeal to a District Court against the revocation.
+(1) A fish farmer whose registration is revoked under section 186Y may appeal to the District Court against the revocation.
 (2) The District Court may—
   (a) confirm the revocation; or
   (b) revoke the revocation.